-Today, most consumers remain unaware either that they’re eating palm oil.
+Today, most consumers remain unaware.
+I mean even that they’re eating palm oil.
 Furthermore that there’s anything wrong with it.
 Even talk show host Dr. Oz even encouraged consumers to buy more palm oil.
 Thereby touting its health benefits.
 Palm oil may be the ultimate icon of globalization.
-It’s an ingredient directly responsible for some of the world’s most pressing environmental problems.
+It’s also an ingredient directly responsible for some of the world’s most pressing environmental problems.
 All that has nonetheless permeated our lives so stealthily we barely noticed.

 Any solution will need to come from the demand side, because it’s clear that suppliers are going to keep clearing forests until consumers force them to stop.
 Working with large-scale buyers of palm oil is a good place to start.
 Nestlé, Unilever and Wal-Mart.
 They have all pledged to transition to only sustainably sourced palm oil.
 Also, they need to be held to those promises.
 More noteworthy, they need to ensure that “sustainably sourced” holds meaning.
 As well as, insist on truly sustainable oil, deforestation-free.

-To keep the pressure on these corporations, the message needs to reach a broad base of consumers.
-And that will require an all-out marketing attack.
-Perhaps a group like WildAid.
-They try to curb consumer demand for gruesome wildlife products like rhino horns.
-It could partner with a few large conservation organizations and celebrities like DiCaprio to go into battle.
-This means going beyond sending email messages preaching to the choir.
-I’m talking about posters in airports, commercials on TV.
+For they try to curb consumer demand.
+All for gruesome wildlife products like rhino horns.
+It could also partner with a few large conservation organizations and celebrities.
+You know like Leo DiCaprio and then go into battle.
+This also means going beyond sending email messages and preaching to the choir.
+I mean and am talking about posters in airports, commercials on TV.

 If we don’t act soon, it will be too late.
-Because the soaring demand, and the huge profit potential.
-It is spreading oil palm plantations around the world.
-So the latest battleground is central Africa, where old-growth forests in Gabon and Cameroon are on the chopping block.
+Because the soaring demand and also the huge profit potential.
+It is also spreading oil palm plantations around the world.
+The latest battleground is central Africa.
+Especially where old-growth forests in Gabon and Cameroon are on the chopping block.

 Unlike many of the things we consume, which can have indirect ecological consequences, palm oil’s effects are direct.
 To stop the destruction we need to slow demand, in large part by making consumers aware of the clear link between the seemingly innocuous products we purchase.
 For example Cinnabon and the Oreos for instance.
 As well as the environmental disaster they’re causing.

-Then there’s another, more blunt solution: Buy the forest.
-It’s what the conservation organization Orangutan Outreach is trying to do, joining forces with activists and deep-pocketed donors.
+In conclusion, then there’s another, more blunt solution.
+I mean let’s buy the forest.
+For It’s what the conservation organization Orangutan Outreach is trying to do.
+All by joining forces with activists and deep-pocketed donors.
 “We want to amass enough wealth,” says Richard Zimmerman, who runs the group, “to acquire concessions that are hundreds of thousands of hectares and protect them.”
-It’s going to cost a lot more than a box of Newman-O’s.
+For It’s going to cost a lot more than a box of Newman-O’s.
 “We’re looking for a Doug Tompkins for Borneo,” Zimmerman says.